martamartinezdata/crop-yield-pest-risk-analytics/README.md

 2. Modeling the probability of severe pest outbreaks.
 3. Segmenting drone operations using dimensionality reduction and clustering.

-The project also includes a time series forecasting section using the Spanish Industrial Production Index.
+The project also includes a time series forecasting section using the Spanish Industrial Production Index (IPI).

 ## Techniques Used